dangminhphuc/english-study/tenses/future-time.md

 ## Present Simple

-1. Timetables

-- I get up at 7AM
+1. **Timetables/Schedules**: used for future events that are fixed by an official timetable, calendar, or schedule — things we **don’t control**.
-- I join daily meeting at 10.15AM every workday.
+    - I join the daily meeting at 10.15AM today.
-- I get off work at 6PM
+    - I get off work at 5PM next Friday.

 ## Present Continuous

 > S + tobe + V-ing

-1. Arrangements
+1. **Arrangements**: used for future plans we have personally arranged or agreed upon — things **we can control** or have organized with others.
+    - I'm joining the daily meeting at 10.15AM today.
+    - I'm getting off work at 5PM next Friday.

 ### Watch out

 1. Things we want to do in the future but have not arranged are called 'intentions'.
-We do not use the present continuous for intentions.
-We use be going to instead.
+We do not use **the present continuous** for intentions.
+We use **be going to** instead.
-    - I’m becoming an explorer when I grow up.
+    - (x) I’m becoming an explorer when I grow up.
+    - (v) I'm going to become an explorer when I grow up.

 2. We do not use the present continuous for predictions.
-We use will or be going to instead.
+We use will or **be going to** instead.
-    - Do you think you're enjoying your trip to Berlin next week?
+    - (x) Do you think you're enjoying your trip to Berlin next week?
+    - (v) Do you think you’re going to enjoy your trip to Berlin next week?

 ### Examples